|6.01.03||Computed Tomography to Detect Coronary Artery Calcification|

 Symptomatic patients, in the setting of equivocal treadmill or functional tests

-Four indications received a class III recommendation, which means that there is evidence that the procedure or treatment is not useful or possibly harmful.
-These indications were:
+Class III recommendations refers to evidence that the procedure or treatment is not useful or possibly harmful.

 Low-risk (<10% 10-year risk) and high-risk (>20% 10-year risk) asymptomatic patients